alperodaman/energypanel/README.md

 ## Why I Built This

-I'm applying for the Senior Full Stack Developer role at inavitas, and previously completed their Node.js Bootcamp certification (2022).
-Rather than apply with just a CV, I wanted to build something that reflects the actual problem inavitas solves — real-time energy visibility and optimization — end to end, on my own.
+Energy management software (EnMS) is a space I'm genuinely interested in — home and business owners usually only see their energy consumption once a month, on a bill, with no real-time visibility, and indoor comfort (temperature, heating/cooling state) is typically tracked by a separate, disconnected system entirely.
+I wanted to build a real, working system that tackles that problem end to end, rather than just talk about the idea.

-EnerjiPanel is a small-scale, self-built version of the same core idea behind inavitas's EnMS product line: users register, add their facilities and devices (energy meters, thermostats, boilers), and see live consumption + comfort data streamed over WebSocket, with actionable savings insights planned for Phase 1 (e.g. "your boiler has been running 3 hours at 24°C, lowering it by 1° would save ~85 TRY/month").
+EnerjiPanel does exactly that: users register, add their facilities and devices (energy meters, thermostats, boilers), and see live consumption + comfort data streamed over WebSocket, with actionable savings insights planned for Phase 1 (e.g. "your boiler has been running 3 hours at 24°C, lowering it by 1° would save ~85 TRY/month").

-It's deliberately built as a JavaScript microservices architecture — matching the job posting's "Full stack Javascript development" and "Micro-Service Architecture" requirements directly — and deployed live on AWS EC2, not just a local demo.
+It's deliberately built as a JavaScript microservices architecture — Node.js/Express on the backend, React on the frontend, with database-per-service isolation and RabbitMQ for event-driven communication — and deployed live on AWS EC2, not just a local demo.

 - 📄 Full architecture rationale: `docs/architecture.md`
 - 🎨 Design system rationale: `docs/design.md`